mrezabayat/iamsorush/content/posts/setup-ef-core-for-crud-and-Identity.md

  bookcrud_folder2.JPG

-Before, you add the scaffolded items for others, change namespace of new files from `EfTest` to `EfTest.Admin.BookCrud`.
+Before, you add the scaffolded items for others, change namespace of new files from `EfCoreRazorCrud` to `EfCoreRazorCrud.Admin.BookCrud`.
 So namespaces coincide with the folders, and new scaffolded items have their own folder won't be confused with the others.Do the same for Admin/PublisherCrud and Users/BookRead: create scaffolded items then change their namespace to their folder.
 Because users are not allowed to crud, delete Create/Delete/Edit pages and their references.

  To visit these pages, we put their link in `_Layout.cshtml`.
 Because we need to know if visitr is a user, admin or anonymous, the below objects are injected in top of the page